 Lower energy costs, conserve water, and fund green retrofit projects.

-America has nearly 140,000 public, private and charter K-12 schools.
+School energy & water saving tips can help America’s nearly 140,000 public, private and charter K-12 schools.
 Environmental Protection Agency (EPA) estimates that 30% of the energy used is either used unnecessarily or inefficiently…

 “Energy costs are second only to personnel costs as the leading draw on K-12 school district operating budgets, totaling approximately $8 billion annually nationwide.
 (U.S. EPA, 2008; U.S. DOE, Undated) An estimated $2 billion of that total can be saved by improving energy efficiency in K-12 schools…”